-If your income is below 160% of the federal poverty guidelines, you qualify for transportation assistance.
-This may be in the form of actual transportation or a reimbursement paid directly to you.
+A student's total household income must be at or below the amount included in the table below to be eligible for open enrollment transportation assistance.
+This may be in the form of actual transportation or reimbursement paid directly to you.

-A pupil who transfers school districts under open enrollment, shall not be eligible to participate in varsity level interscholastic contests and competitions during the first 90 school days of transfer.
+A pupil who transfers school districts under open enrollment, shall not be eligible to participate in varsity-level interscholastic contests and competitions during the first 90 school days of the transfer.
 For questions on eligibility please contact the Iowa Girls High School Athletic Union at (515) 288-9741 or the Iowa High School Athletic Association at (515) 432-2011.

 FOR DETAILS ON ANY OF THE ABOVE THREE ITEMS OF INFORMATION, CONTACT THE DISTRICT ADMINISTRATIVE OFFICE at (319) 627-2116.

 If your child has NOT been approved for open enrollment you may appeal the board decision by using the process below:

 All appeals must be made to an Iowa District unless the application for open enrollment claims harassment or if the child has a serious health condition that the resident district cannot adequately address.
 If the application is denied by the resident district for either of these reasons, the parent/guardian may appeal to the State Board of Education using the process below.
 The appeal should be addressed to:

 The appeal letter must contain the following information:

 Name, address, and daytime phone number of the person appealing.